OpenPhilology/nidaba/README.md

 Overview
 ========

-Iris is the central controller for the entire OGL OCR pipeline.
+Nidaba is the central controller for the entire OGL OCR pipeline.
 It oversees and automates the process of converting raw images into citable collections of digitized texts.
-Images can be uploaded directly via Iris' RESTful web portal, or can be selected from preexisting images located on Iris' image repository.
+Images can be uploaded directly via Nidaba' RESTful web portal, or can be selected from preexisting images located on Nidaba' image repository.

 It offers the following functionality: